 The British Council has been running its flagship global education programme, Connecting Classrooms, since 2009 in Bangladesh.
-The programme is co-funded by the Department for International Development (DFID).
+The programme is co-funded by the Foreign, Commonwealth & Development Office (FCDO).

 The programme was aimed at building the capacity of secondary level teachers and head teachers from across the country to support them integrate a range of core skills into the curriculum.
 Following the success of the programme, the Directorate of Secondary and Higher Education (DSHE) and the British Council have recently signed a Memorandum of Understanding (MoU) for even more effective implementation of the Connecting Classrooms programme in Bangladesh.